 I'm a junior but mum/dad/legal guardian don't want to shoot, can I still come?

 Yes you can but only if they come with you.
 Your mum/dad/grand parent/legal guardian must accompany a junior member for child protection reasons.
 They don’t have to shoot and it won’t cost them anything but they must come onto the range to supervise you.
 We will provide ear and eye protection.
-The club has a qualified Child Protection Officer who is also a Range Officer on probation evenings.
+For peace of mind the club has a qualified Child Protection Officer who is also a Range Officer on probation evenings.
 If you have any queries regarding child protection or any of our policies we will be glad to answer them.

 Each junior must be directly supervised by their adult whilst shooting.
 One adult can bring more than one junior but they will take turns in shooting, it is not possible for one adult to supervise two juniors simultaneously.